Dear readers of ADxS.org, please forgive the disruption.

 • Antagonist at D2 receptors

-A randomized double-blind trial showed that buspirone reduced ADHD symptoms, but buspirone was significantly inferior in effect to methylphenidate.1 Another randomized double-blind study (which, however, specified fixed drug doses) also found a better reduction in inattention with methylphenidate, with otherwise the same symptom improvements and fewer side effects with buspirone.2
+A randomized double-blind study showed that although buspirone reduced the symptoms of ADHD, its effect was clearly inferior to that of methylphenidate.1 Another randomized double-blind study (which, however, specified fixed drug doses) also found a better reduction in inattention with methylphenidate, with otherwise the same symptom improvements and fewer side effects with buspirone.2

-Atomoxetine and buspirone reduced ADHD symptoms slightly better than atomoxetine alone with an effect size of 0.51 compared with 0.40.5
+Atomoxetine and buspirone reduced ADHD symptoms slightly better with an effect size of 0.51 than atomoxetine alone with 0.40.5

-Buspirone could potentially help limit habituation effects with long-term methylphenidate use.678
+Buspirone could possibly help to limit the habituation effects of long-term methylphenidate use.678

 Note: The authors mention alleged addictive dangers of methylphenidate.
-Such a statement has not been found in any known scientific study related to drug dosing in humans.
-Therefore, the statement is likely to refer at most to the effect of the very high doses used in the authors’ experiments in rats, which are significantly higher than the dosage as a drug in humans.
+Such a statement was not found in any known scientific study on drug dosing in humans.
+The statement may therefore at best refer to the effect of the very high doses used in the authors’ experiments on rats, which are significantly higher than the doses used as medication in humans.

 3. Contraindications / cross effects